didiersmith/steve/Overview.md

 - Many hacks - eg. maximum speed, minimum distance
 - High stochasticity in the world - eg. solar flares, meteors, volcanoes, storms, disease - all to increase mutation rate and natural selection

-## Tier 2 (the world Dave creates)

-- Runs inside one of our computers
-- Barely a world, similar to a LLM training environment

 # Characters

 - Steve: God, created the universe for fun and interest, fairly pacifist